Compare Small Business Loans

 Let’s say Jane owns a clothing manufacturing business and is hoping to steadily increase inventory throughout the year.
-In order to afford these costs, Jane decides to work with an invoice factoring company with her outstanding invoices that are due in 30 days.
+To afford these costs, Jane decides to work with an invoice factoring company with her outstanding invoices that are due in 30 days.
 She agrees to a recourse invoice factoring contract of $10,000 with a discount fee of 1% per month.
-She will receive 80% up front and the remaining reserve once the invoices are fulfilled successfully.
+She will receive 80% upfront and receive the remaining reserve once the invoices are fulfilled successfully.

-In this example, Jane would receive $8,000 as the advance, pay $100 (1% of $10,000) as the discount fee, and would eventually receive the remaining $1,900 as the reserve once the invoice is paid by Jane’s customer.
+In this example, Jane would receive $8,000 as the advance, pay $100 (1% of $10,000) as the discount fee, and would eventually receive the remaining $1,900 as the reserve once the invoices are paid by Jane’s customers.

 Invoice Factoring Terms and Features

-Terms and features of invoice factoring contracts vary between business owners, industries, and factoring companies, but here is a glance at the average terms and features.
+Terms and features of invoice factoring contracts vary between business owners, industries and factoring companies.
+The following is a sample of average terms and features.

 |Invoice Due Date||15 - 90 days|